 The Code of Practice for Whole Grain Foods

-In July 2013, The Grains & Legumes Nutrition CouncilTM (GLNC) established a voluntary Code of Practice for Whole Grain Ingredient Content Claims (the Code) which is intended to guide the use of whole grain ingredient claims, on food labels in Australia and New Zealand.
+In July 2013, The Grains & Legumes Nutrition CouncilTM (GLNC) established a voluntary Code of Practice for Whole Grain Ingredient Content Claims (The Code) which is intended to guide the use of whole grain ingredient claims, on food labels in Australia and New Zealand.
 The Code provides clear, consistent messaging on the whole grain content of foods helping consumers make informed choices.

-The objectives of the Code are to:
+The objectives of The Code are to:

 GLNC’s aim is to encourage widespread uptake and compliance across the food industry in providing consumers with clear, consistent messaging on the whole grain content of foods.

-The Code is intended to reflect and support existing Commonwealth, State and Territory legislation, such as the Competition and Consumer Act (CCA) and Australia New Zealand Food Standards Code (FSC).
+The Code is intended to reflect and support existing Commonwealth, State and Territory legislation, such as the Competition and Consumer Act (CCA) and Australia New Zealand Food Standards Code.
 The Code has been designed to complement existing food standards and consumer protection regulation.
 It provides additional guidance in areas where the legislation does not apply or does not adequately address matters covered in this Code.

-Documents related to the Code:
+Documents related to The Code:

 Search our Whole Grain Database here to see who is registered with the Code.